 You need to do everything you can to avoid tobacco smoke.
-Since your genetic risk is above average, now's the time to get serious about the lifestyle changes you may have been putting off, like quitting smoking and getting more exercise.
+Since your genetic risk is higher than average, now's the time to get serious about the lifestyle changes you may have been putting off, like quitting smoking and getting more exercise.
 There's even evidence that adding more fruits and vegetables to your diet may make a difference.
 Let your doctor know about your risk so you can monitor your health together.
 Consider enrolling in a clinical trial of the use of CT scans for early detection.
 It's also important to avoid secondhand smoke and protect yourself from other cancer-causing substances such as radon and asbestos.
-About one in a thousand Americans suffer from lung cancer at any given time, and over the course of her lifetime, the average U.S. female has a 6 percent chance of developing lung cancer.